MicrosoftDocs/Advertising/advertising/hotel-service/hotel-api.md

 ---
 title: "Hotel API"
-description: Overview of the Hotel API, which you use to manage your hotel campaigns in Microsoft Advertising. ms.service: "bing-ads-hotel-service" ms.topic: "article"
+description: Overview of the Hotel API, which you use to manage your lodging campaigns (formerly hotel campaigns) in Microsoft Advertising. ms.service: "bing-ads-hotel-service" ms.topic: "article"
 author: jonmeyers